Prototypical Few-Shot Medical Image Semantic Segmentation with Background Fusion: Related Work

 These segmentation models above only work in a supervised fashion, relying on abundant expert-annotated data.
 Thus, they cannot apply to the few-shot setting where we need to segment an object of an ``unseen" class as only a few labeled images of this class are given.

 {\bf Few-shot semantic segmentation.} The existing FSS methods follow three lines according to the idea of building a class-wise similarity between the query and support images.
-The first constructs a teacher-student branches-based framework~\cite{shaban2017one,roy2020squeeze,sun2022few} where the support images-based guidance (teacher) is used to regulate segmentation branch over the query image (student).
-The second designed novel network modules, e.g., attention modules~\cite{hu2019attention,wang2020few}, graph networks~\cite{gao2022mutually,xie2021scale} and representative descriptors~\cite{cheng2024few} for discriminative representations, by which the features shared by query and support images were identified.
-The third is prototypic methods that construct prototypes to bridge the similarity computation in a meta-learning fashion, such as dual-directive prototype alignment~\cite{wang2019panet}, region-enhanced prototypical transformer~\cite{zhu2023rpt}, de-biased prototypes~\cite{zhu2024learning} and class-relation reasoning-based correlation match prototype~\cite{zhang2024prototype}.
-Recently, initialed by SSL-PANet~\cite{ouyang2020self,ouyang2022self} combining superpixels supervision with local representation, self-supervised approaches~\cite{hansen2022anomaly, shen2023qnet}, became a hot topic in medical images FSS, removing relying on labels further.
+The first constructs a teacher-student branches-based framework~\citep{shaban2017one,roy2020squeeze,sun2022few}, where the support images-based guidance (teacher) is used to regulate segmentation branch over the query image (student).
+The second designed novel network modules, e.g., attention modules~\citep{hu2019attention,wang2020few}, graph networks~\citep{gao2022mutually,xie2021scale}, and representative descriptors~\citep{cheng2024few}, for discriminative representations,by which the features shared by query and support images were identified.
+The third is the prototypical line, which constructs foreground/background prototypes to bridge the similarity computation in a meta-learning fashion, such as dual-directive prototype alignment~\citep{wang2019panet}, region-enhanced prototypical transformers~\citep{zhu2023rpt}, de-biased prototypes~\citep{zhu2024learning}, prototype correlation matching with class-relation reasoning~\citep{zhang2024pmcr}, and high-fidelity prototype learning~\citep{Tang2024FewShotMI}.
+Recently, self-supervised and training-efficient FSMIS methods have been further explored, including superpixel-based self-supervision~\citep{ouyang2020self,ouyang2022self}, anomaly-inspired pseudo-labeling~\citep{hansen2022anomaly}, hard-prototype mining for boundary-sensitive regions~\citep{jiang2025cow}, and large-kernel attention for support-query feature enhancement~\citep{wu2024largekernel}.
+Meanwhile, training-free foundation-model-based methods, such as SAM2-based support-query matching~\citep{zu2025sam2}, have also shown promising performance.

+These works improve the utilization of limited annotations from different perspectives, but most of them still focus on foreground prototypes or support-query matching, leaving the comprehensive modeling of complex medical backgrounds less explored.

 The proposed model, {\shortmodelname}, is a prototypical approach that aligns with the third line and differs from previous work in two key ways.
 First, {\shortmodelname} emphasizes the importance of representing the background in medical images, an aspect that earlier methods often overlooked.
 Second, rather than extracting common features, {\shortmodelname} employs a fusion strategy to create a comprehensive representation.